 Pressure to adhere to regulatory frameworks such as BSBC239, IFRS9 and MiFID II are driving financial services firms to source top calibre risk professionals.
 Whilst the overall percentage increase in job volumes is relatively small, this must be seen in a context of historically high demand for risk professionals.

-“As employers look to build out risk teams, specialists in data, divestment and regulatory compliance have all been in high demand,” commented James Murray, Director at Robert Walters.
+“As employers look to build out risk teams, specialists in data, divestment and regulatory compliance have all been in high demand,” commented Dan Harris Director at Robert Walters.

 Employers face skill shortages